 Check Your Basement

-Most homes in the Toledo and Cleveland, OH, areas have either a basement or a crawl space.
+Most homes in the Cleveland, OH, area have either a basement or a crawl space.
 Basements are a little less sensitive to water damage than crawl spaces are, but that doesn’t mean you can let their care and keeping fall by the wayside.
 If you let hydrostatic pressure make a playground of your basement, you can see the same kinds of mold that wreak havoc on a person’s respiratory system appear in its darker corners.
 Similarly, the structural damage hydrostatic pressure can bring about in your basement may become irreparable, if you let it go on for too long.

 When inspecting your basement, make sure to keep an eye out for:

 - Water-damaged belongings

 - Damaged appliances, including your sump pump

 Note that many of these signs can also indicate foundation or structural damage throughout your home.
 If you’re not sure what kind of damage you’re looking at, but you’re certain you want to act, get in touch with one of the contractors in your area to start exploring your options including reliable basement waterproofing solutions.